njbca/OptiPlant/docs/src/usage.md

 Adding a new technology can be done by inserting a line and fill up all the parameters.
 New technologies associated with a profile also requires to be added in the profile folder.

+!!! warning
-Warning: Avoid changing the cells in red!
+        Avoid changing the cells in red.
 The julia code identify the position of some column based on the names in red.
 These can be changed but the `src/ReadData/user_defined` files shouls also be modified accordingly.

 ### Selected units

-This sheet contains a list of the different units and technologies that can constitute the PtX plant and the ones that are ..used for each fuel production process -i.e. NH3, H2, MeOH, etc.- For each case, a 1 implies that the unit is considered in the PtX plant and ..a 0 implies that it is not.
+This sheet contains a list of the different units and technologies that can constitute the PtX plant and the ones that are used for each fuel production process (i.e. NH3, H2, MeOH, etc.) For each case, a 1 implies that the unit is considered in the PtX plant and a 0 implies that it is not.

 ![Selected units](images/Selected_units.png)

-The number of lines and names should be exactly the same as in the Data_base_case sheet (so remember to also update this file when adding a new technology).
+The number of lines and names should be exactly the same as in the *Data\_base\_case* sheet (so remember to also update this file when adding a new technology).

+!!! note
         It is also possible to use an automatic unit filter based on the unit names, and exclude some specific units manually if needed (see the file in `Full_model` for an example).

 ### Scenario definition

-This sheet is used to define different scenarios or sensitivities by modifying specific values in the *Data_base_case sheet* before running the optimization.
+This sheet is used to define different scenarios or sensitivities by modifying specific values in the *Data\_base\_case* sheet before running the optimization.

 Each modification has to be associated with a name (Scenario name definition), that can be called when running a chain of scenarios.